Muslims in the United States military: Civil War

-After WWII
+After World War II

-Abdullah Igram, a Muslim-American WWII veteran, campaigned for Islam to be an option in servicemembers' religious identification.
+Abdullah Igram, a Muslim-American World War II veteran, campaigned for Islam to be an option in servicemembers' religious identification.
 His organization provided additional tags that soldiers were permitted to wear starting in 1953, and by then dog tags included codes for 'other' and 'prefer not to say'.
-By the Vietnam War, personnel could use a wide list of spelled out religion names.
+By the Vietnam War, personnel could use a wide list of spelled-out religious names.

-After the 9/11 Attacks
+21st century

 According to the Department of Homeland Security, a total of 6,024 Muslim-American troops served in overseas deployments in the ten years following 9/11, with 14 fatalities reported in Iraq.
-As of December 2015, there were approximately 5,897 active Muslim members of the US military, accounting for roughly 0.45% of the total.
-However, practicing Muslim service members are required to shave their beards and other facial hair and often face difficulties obtaining food that meets their dietary requirements, in accordance with military policy.
-The involvement of Muslim Americans in the military has received increased attention following events such as the September 11 attacks, the 2009 Fort Hood shooting, and Khizr Khan's 2016 Democratic National Convention speech.
+As of December 2015, there were approximately 5,897 active Muslim members of the US military, accounting for roughly 0.45% of total personnel.
+Because of military policies, practicing Muslim service members are required to shave off their beards and other facial hair and often face difficulties obtaining food that meets their dietary requirements.
+The involvement of Muslim Americans in the military received increased public attention following events such as the September 11 attacks, the 2009 Fort Hood shooting, and Khizr Khan's 2016 Democratic National Convention speech.

-Notable Muslims in the Military
+In 2023, Muslim service members stationed at Prince Sultan Air Base, Saudi Arabia were granted leave to attend the Hajj while on deployment.

+Notable individuals

 Humayun Khan

 Humayun Khan was a Pakistani-American born in the United Arab Emirates on September 9, 1976, to Pakistani parents.
 After graduating from the University of Virginia in 2000, he joined the U.S. Army's 201st Forward Support Battalion, 1st Infantry Division.
-Throughout his four years of service, he rose in ranks to become an officer in the U.S. army before being killed by a car bomb June 8, 2004, saving the lives of his fellow soldiers.
-President Donald Trump’s temporary immigration ban based on a list of terror linked countries (created under the Obama administration) brought Khan's parents, Khizr and Ghazala Khan, into the public spotlight as they addressed Trump at the Democratic National Convention in 2016.
-Speaking out to defend their son, and others who died in the American military, created an "unexpected and potentially pivotal flash point in the general election".
+Throughout his four years of service, he rose in ranks to become an officer in the U.S. army before being killed by a car bomb on June 8, 2004, saving the lives of his fellow soldiers.
+President Donald Trump’s temporary immigration ban based on a list of terror-linked countries (created under the Obama administration) brought Khan's parents, Khizr and Ghazala Khan, into the public spotlight as they addressed Trump at the 2016 Democratic National Convention.
+Speaking out to defend their son and others who died in the American military, they created an "unexpected and potentially pivotal flash point in the general election".

 Colonel Douglas Burpee

 Colonel Douglas Burpee is a retired U.S. Marine, having flown helicopters for 27 years.
-Burpee was born Episcopalian but converted to Islam when he was 19 in the late 1970s while attending the University of Southern California.
-He was accepted into the Officers Candidates' School in Quantico, VA, after graduation.
-At the end of his service, Burpee was the highest ranking Muslim in the U.S. Marine Corps.
+Burpee was born an Episcopalian but converted to Islam when he was 19 in the late 1970s while attending the University of Southern California.
+He was accepted into the Officer Candidates' School in Quantico, VA, after graduation.
+At the end of his service, Burpee was the highest-ranking Muslim in the U.S. Marine Corps.